 Foundational Methods Course (4 hours)

-All students entering fall 2015 or later, will take a Foundational Methods Course.
+All students will take the foundational methods course, Methods of Educational Inquiry (CI/EPOL/EPSY/SPED 550).
 It is recommended that students take this introductory foundations course in their first year of the doctoral program.